Sedation dentistry: Is it right for you? - WTOP News

 “It’s up to us to make it as pleasant of an experience as possible and inform the patient, give them options, help them with financing.
 The biggest thing is to just pick up the phone and call.
 Then, let us guide you through this journey.
 Whatever type of person you are, we will find a way for you.”

-Learn more about sedation dentistry on the NOVA Dental Anesthesia website, and discover additional tips and tactics to get on top of your health on WTOP.
+Learn more about sedation dentistry on the NOVA Dental Anesthesia website.
+And discover more ways to get on top of your health on WTOP.